-People who develop a heavy initial infection seem to return to acquire a strong infection, and people who are slightly infected again acquire light infections.
+People who develop a severe initial infection seem to return to acquire an intense illness, and people who are slightly infected again reach light conditions.

 Since each adult worm is the molt of a single infective larva, this suggests a continuous exposure to highly contaminated environments with little amnesic immunity in the host.

-People with mild infection have minimal blood loss and may have an infection but not a disease, especially if iron intake or stores are adequate to compensate for blood loss.
+People with mild infections have minimal blood loss and may have an infection but not a disease, especially if iron intake or stores are adequate to compensate for blood loss.

-In addition, as A duodenale consumes more blood per worm than N americanus, the severity of the anemia may differ as a factor of the hookworm species that is causing the infection.
+In addition, as A duodenal consumes more blood per worm than N American, the severity of the anemia may differ as a factor of the hookworm species that is causing the infection.

 Severe anemia affects intellectual and physical development in children and cardiovascular performance in adults.

-It is the result of an enteropathy with loss of proteins, with immunoglobulins among the proteins lost as a result of the worm’s digestion.
+It results from enteropathy with loss of proteins, with immunoglobulins among the proteins lost due to the worm’s digestion.

-This results in a delay in growth, as well as an increased susceptibility to infections such as malaria and gastrointestinal infections with enteric bacteria, viruses and protozoa.
+This results in a delay in growth and increased susceptibility to infections such as malaria and gastrointestinal infections with enteric bacteria, viruses, and protozoa.

 It seems that the worms dodge or inhibit the effective human immune response.